Jaklyn Baccoli (5 of Clubs, New York)

 Now, they were able to DNA sequence the vaginal sample though.

-But the thing is, priority must be a relative term because for some reason, it wasn't until almost a full year later, in October of 2011, that the lab analyzed that DNA and finally uploaded it to CODIS.
+But the thing is, priority must be a relative term because for some reason, it wasn't until almost a full year later, in October of 2011, that the lab analyzed that DNA and finally uploaded it to COTIS.

+And almost immediately, police were notified of a hit.
 The DNA from Jackie's vaginal and anal swabs matched a 44-year-old convicted felon, a man who we're gonna call Dan.

 Now, he had never been on their radar before, at least not in connection to Jackie's murder.
+The first time that we heard Dan's name was when we got that COTIS hit.

+Luckily, Dan wasn't difficult to locate.
 He was in prison on a parole violation.

 And as investigators dug into his background, they uncovered a criminal history that stretched back decades, starting in the mid-80s.

 Now, it was mostly property crimes like burglary, a couple of drug offenses, and one assault.
+I mean, it really wasn't the kind of record that screamed killer, though.

+It did paint a picture of someone who had spent a lifetime crossing the line.
 Dan also loosely fit the description of the man last seen walking away with Jackie the night that she disappeared.

-Although, so did a lot of guys.
+Although so did a lot of guys.

 And when police circled back to that witness, the one who'd actually seen the man and showed him a photo lineup that included Dan, he didn't recognize anyone in that lineup.